pSub/seminar-formspez/slides.md

   - No need to trust the compiler, checking can be done at target level (without running the program)
   - Programmer does not need to know about internal timing leaks
   - No restrictions on dynamic thread creation
+  - What needs to be done?
+Extension for real world languages e.g. adding support for synchronization

 # Bibliography
 %FIXME: allowframebreaks